-Very few companies have adopted elements of ITIL v3/2011’s 26 ITIL processes and its four functions (if any).
+Very few companies have adopted all the elements of ITIL v3/2011’s 26 ITIL processes and its four functions (if any).
 And now ITIL 4 has 34 management practices, it will be even unlikelier.
 But this is okay because ITIL is designed to be adopted and adapted – with organizations using what they need to support their IT service delivery and support.
-So, if you’re adopting ITIL, please bear this in mind.
+So, if you’re adopting ITIL, especially when getting started with ITIL, then please bear this in mind.

 There are also many other key aspects of ITIL adoption to be aware of and, to help your organization to get started with ITIL, I’ve provided the following five tips below.From incident management to problem management, managing changes to exploiting knowledge, here @Joe_the_IT_Guy shares his five top tips for successfully getting started with ITIL.
 Click To Tweet